sampsyo/cs6120/content/syllabus.md

 ## Class Sessions

-The scheduled class sessions for 6120 have a funky flipped format this year.
-Everything happens on Zoom (please join [Zulip][] for the link).
 Check the [schedule][] for each day of class—it will fall into one of two categories:

 * *"Lesson" days:*